bhoward/focsipedia/docs/logic/intro.md

 from those premises can be generated automatically, by a computational process which could be carried out by a computer.
-Once you know the premises, or are willing to accept them for the sake of argument, you are forced---by logic---to accept the conclusions.
+Once you know the premises, or are willing to accept them for the sake of argument, you are forced&mdash;by logic&mdash;to accept the conclusions.
 Still, to say that you "know" those conclusions would be misleading.
 The problem is that there are too many of them (infinitely many), and, in general, most of them are not